tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 #.
 After that, press `Add Scripting Define` button.
 #.
 For more information on how to add sounds :ref:`click here <sound>`.
 #.
+Now, add the required `physical layers <https://docs.unity3d.com/Manual/layers-and-layermasks.html>`_ to the project by pressing the `Set Layers` button.
+#.
 Next step is :ref:`setting up the scene <cityCreation>`.